The North Carolina Zoo is now hiring for a variety of seasonal positions. Apply Today!

 These programs can be adapted for either a classroom or assembly style program.
 They are designed to stimulate curiosity about animals and their habitats and encourage respect for the natural world.
 The North Carolina Zoo offers a variety of program topics, which are found below.

 This education program is designed for groups of less than 30 students.
 Zoo To You EDventures cost $150 per program.
-We serve a 100 mile radius of the Zoo.
+We serve a 100 mile radius of the zoo, provided the location is less than a two hours drive from the zoo.

 There is a minimum of four weeks for any Zoo to You programs and full payment is due at least two weeks prior to the scheduled program date.